apache/pulsar/site2/docs/deploy-kubernetes.md

 You can create a new GKE cluster using the [`container clusters create`](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) command for `gcloud`.
 This command enables you to specify the number of nodes in the cluster, the machine types of those nodes, and more.

 As an example, we'll create a new GKE cluster for Kubernetes version [1.6.4](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v164) in the [us-central1-a](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available) zone.
 The cluster will be named `pulsar-gke-cluster` and will consist of three VMs, each using two locally attached SSDs and running on [n1-standard-8](https://cloud.google.com/compute/docs/machine-types) machines.
-These SSDs will be used by {% popover bookie %} instances, one for the BookKeeper [journal](getting-started-concepts-and-architecture.md#journal-storage) and the other for storing the actual message data.
+These SSDs will be used by
+[bookie](reference-terminology.md#bookie) instances, one for the BookKeeper [journal](getting-started-concepts-and-architecture.md#journal-storage) and the other for storing the actual message data.

 ```bash
 $ gcloud container clusters create pulsar-gke-cluster \